Piperales

 Piperales is an order of flowering plants (4,170 recognized species).
 It necessarily includes the family Piperaceae but other taxa have been included or disincluded variously over time.
-Well-known plants which may be included in this order include black pepper, kava, pepper elder, lizard's tail, birthwort, and wild ginger.
+Well-known plants which may be included in this order include black pepper, kava, the many Peperomias, pepper elder, lizard's tail, birthwort, and wild ginger.
+The two perianthless families Piperaceae and Saururaceae are mainly herbaceous plants possessing highly reduced flowers.

 Classification

 APG system

 In the APG IV system, of 2016, this order is placed in the clade magnoliids and is circumscribed as follows: